TaylorSwinton/core/spec.md

 - Requirement FIVE
     - look at Cernan video and  API's POST Lab
     - can render the form with JavaScript then submit the form to rails

+    - NEED TO WORK ON FORM
+    - NEED TO WORK ON STEPS IN NEXT